SoftCircuits/WinSettings/ReadMe.md

 Your derived class' constructor should initialize your settings properties to their default values.

 Two attributes are available for public properties in your derived class.
 The first is `EncryptedSettingAttribute`.
-Use this attribute if you want the setting to be encrypted when saved to file.
+Use this attribute if you want the setting to be encrypted when saved.
 When using this attribute on any property, you must provide a valid `Encryption` object to the `IniSettings` constructor.

 The second is the `ExcludedSettingAttribute`.
 Use this attribute on any properties that are used internally by your code and should not saved to file.